Mailgun logo

 Mailjet

-Averaged across the date range, Mailgun shows a 0.00% daily error rate compared to 0.00% for Mailjet.
-The highest single-day error rate was 0.03% for Mailgun and 0.12% for Mailjet.
-Both providers show similar reliability levels, with error rates well within acceptable thresholds.
+Averaged across the date range, Mailgun shows a 0.00% daily error rate compared to 0.14% for Mailjet.
+The highest single-day error rate was 0.03% for Mailgun and 12.99% for Mailjet.
+Mailgun demonstrates a lower error rate, indicating slightly more consistent availability during this period.
 Knock automatically retries failed requests to both providers, minimizing the impact of transient errors on end-user delivery.

 About these metrics: Data represents messages sent through Knock during the specified period.
 Response time measures time from Knock to provider acceptance.
 Error rate includes only provider 5xx responses and timeouts.